RafaMarquez6/RafaMarquez6.github.io/projects.md

 ## Mechanical engineering

-### Belmont Wheels Club
-- I am the leader of the Belmont Wheels Club at Belmont High School.
-The club builds Go Karts to expand our mechanical engineering prowess

 ### My First Go-Kart
 - Handed down to us by my eighth grade Engineering Teacher, Mr. Dyer
 - We disassembled the electric parts and the original steering system to make it our own